system76/docs/_articles/install-davinci-resolve.md

 ### Download DaVinci Resolve and the MakeResolveDeb script

+#### Please note that this script is not created by Black Magic or System76 and is maintained by the community

-[Here](https://www.blackmagicdesign.com/products/davinciresolve/) we will select the DaVinci Resolve and not the Studio version.
+[Here](https://www.blackmagicdesign.com/products/davinciresolve/) we will select DaVinci Resolve and not the Studio version.

 [Here](http://www.danieltufvesson.com/makeresolvedeb) once DaVinci Resolve is downloaded extract the zip file either with the right click menu on the file in the **Files** application.

 Then we'll extract the MakeResolveDeb zip file into the same directory that the DaVinci Resolve files are in.
-Then from the DaVinci Resolve directory right click on an empty space and selet 'Open in Terminal' and in the new **Terminal** window run this command:
+Then from the DaVinci Resolve directory right click on an empty space and select 'Open in Terminal' and in the new **Terminal** window run this command:

 ```./makeresolvedeb*.sh lite```